 In some circumstances, patients may be nursed in single rooms (side rooms) or smaller (cohort) bays to prevent the spread of an infection.

 Antibiotics and treatment

-We use antibiotics according to well-established guidelines – sometimes to prevent infection (before and after some operations) and sometimes to treat a known infection.
-We want to use the right ones at the right time to ensure they help you when you need them.
-Ask your healthcare staff for further information.
+We use antibiotics according to well-established guidelines – sometimes to prevent infection (before and after some operations) and sometimes to treat an active infection.
+We want to use the right antibiotics at the right time, to ensure they help you when patients most need them.

 Additional deep cleaning of wards

-What can you do to prevent Healthcare Acquired Infections?
+What can you do to prevent healthcare associated infections?

 Ten top tips to help us prevent infections

-1. Use the alcohol based hand gel or wash hands on entry to and exit from ward
+1. Use the hand sanitising gel or wash hands on entry and exit from ward

 2. Wash hands or use hand gel before and after any patient contact